 Proving a driver was going too fast for conditions is challenging, but our team has extensive experience with these cases.
 We know what evidence to look for and how to use it to support your claim.
 We’ll talk to experts, gather eyewitness accounts, investigate the accident, and look for video footage to support your case.
 We’ll also handle all the legal paperwork and settlement negotiations, letting you concentrate on healing.
 If necessary, we can represent you in court and handle all the trial procedures on your behalf.

 Don’t wait to talk to an attorney about your case.
 Call Jurewitz Law Group Injury & Accident Lawyers today at (619) 233-5020 for a free case review, or you can reach out online.
+We have helped many drivers like you, and our record and accolades speak for themselves.

 Contact Us